-- If a connection agent loses communication, the connection agent logs should indicate that it could not make a secure outbound connection to the appliance.
+- If a connection agent loses communication, the connection agent logs should indicate that it could not make a secure outbound connection to the B Series Appliance.

 - The security provider name and password you entered when installing a connection agent must be exactly the same as those you entered when you set up the security provider configuration.